 - A pop-up window appears.
 Click Yes to replace the existing file with the new file.

-- All metadata has been successfully removed from the PDF document.
+- All metadata have been successfully removed from the PDF document.
 The new document is now ready to be e-filed.
-Also, close the old document.

 What does this error message mean?
 ERROR: Document contains code which may cause an external action (such as launching an application).
 This PDF document cannot be accepted.